Pauline Phillips

 From 1963 to 1975, Phillips also hosted a daily Dear Abby program on CBS Radio.
 TV anchorwoman Diane Sawyer calls her the "pioneering queen of salty advice".
 She was also the paternal stepgrandmother of U.S. Congressman Dean Phillips.

 Early life

 Pauline Friedman, nicknamed "Popo", was born in Sioux City, Iowa, to Russian Jewish immigrants Rebecca (née Rushall) and Abraham B. Friedman, owner of a chain of movie theaters.
 She was the youngest of four sisters and grew up in Sioux City.
-Her identical twin Esther Pauline Friedman (married name Lederer) was columnist Ann Landers.
+Her identical twin Esther Pauline Friedman (married name Lederer), nicknamed “Eppie”, was columnist Ann Landers.
 Lederer had become Ann Landers in 1955, and Phillips soon followed suit by launching her own advice column.

-Phillips graduated from Central High School in Sioux City and Morningside College, where she studied journalism and psychology.
-She and her twin sister wrote a joint gossip column for the college newspaper.
-They were married in a double wedding ceremony on July 2, 1939, two days before their 21st birthday.
+Phillips graduated from the now-defunct Central High School in Sioux City.
+She then studied journalism and psychology at Morningside College, where she and her twin sister wrote a gossip column in the school newspaper.
+The column was called "The Campus Rat", and they used the pen name "PE-EP", inspired by their names Pauline Esther and Esther Pauline.
+Both sisters were married in a double wedding ceremony on July 2, 1939, two days before their 21st birthday.
 Pauline married Morton Phillips of Minneapolis, and had son Edward and daughter Jeanne.